GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/README.md

 The dataset also contains a test case called "0_bin_picking" where the box is empty.

+# Terms of use

+Over and above the legal restrictions of the license, this dataset is for research purposes only.
+When using this dataset, namely when writing a research paper or article, the End User shall reference the following scientific paper:

+(IEEE citation format)
+G. Leão, C. Costa, A. Sousa, and G. Veiga, “Perception of Entangled Tubes for Automated Bin Picking,” in Advances in Intelligent Systems and Computing, 2019.

+(Bibtex citation)
+@inbook{Leao2019,
+	title={Perception of Entangled Tubes for Automated Bin Picking}, author={Leão, Gonçalo and Costa, Carlos and Sousa, Armando and Veiga, Germano}, booktitle={Advances in Intelligent Systems and Computing},
+	publisher={Springer},
+  year={2019}
+  address = {Porto, Portugal}
+}

 # File formats

 Each test case is available in multiple formats, each one in a distinct sub-folder.